romainVala/SIAM/README.md

 original resolution
 Only use if you have near isotropic resolution

+Use `-nbthread 1` if you run with memory issues.
+This will reduce the number of thread for processing your input (default is 4)

 To summarize all inputs parameters, refer to the help functionality:

 ```bash